armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 `type` has a single choice: `api`.

-`resource` defines what the Grant can access and has the following values:
+`resource` defines what area the Grant can access.
+It has the following values:

 * `tenant`: When you use `tenant` as the `resource`, the Grant allows access to the tenant that you specify in the `roles.tenant` field.
 You use `tenant` when you define a [Tenant Admin role](#tenant-admin-role).
 * `deployment`: This resource allows the role to deploy using the CLI and manage deployments in the **Deployments** UI.
 If you omit `roles.tenant`, the role has this Grant across your organization.